icons8/lunacy-docs/docs/components_new.md

 When using complex components such as this one, you can easily change the states of the nested components, manually edit them, or modify all instances by adjusting the main component.

- Let’s go over the overrides we can make in these cards step by step.

 ### Fills and images

-The two images in the cards are easily editable.
-The background behind the profile photo is a simple shape with its **Fill** set to **Image**.
+The two images in the card are easily editable.
+The background behind the profile photo is a simple shape with an **Image** fill.

-To change it in an instance, you only need to click it, then click the **color icon** in the **Fill** section and choose an image:
+To change it in an instance, you only need to click it, then select the **color icon** in the **Fill** section and choose an image:

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/component_fill_image.png" height="auto"><source src="/public/component_fill_image.mp4" type="video/mp4"></video>

 You can do the same with the profile picture, provided it's a circle with an **Image** fill.
-To speed up the process, we recommend using Lunacy’s Avatar tool for placeholder profile pictures: simply press `Q` to place a randomly generated avatar picture directly onto the canvas.
+To speed up the process, we recommend using Lunacy’s **Avatar tool** for placeholder profile pictures: simply press `Q` to place a randomly generated avatar picture directly onto the canvas.

 Now, when you make a component instance, a new avatar is generated automatically: